sccn/trimOutlier/README.md

     intuitive user environment with which one can determine rejection criteria based on feedback from cut-and-try processes.

 Where is the rejection log stored?
-(05/15/2019 updated)
 -------------------------------------------------------

 It keeps a log in EEG.etc.trimOutlier.cleanChannelMask \[nbchan x 1